Dakota Conference: Religion and Spirituality in the Northern Plains

 The 49th annual Dakota Conference on Northern Plains History, Literature, Art and Archaeology, set for April 21-22 at the Center for Western Studies will examine the variety of religious expression in the region, both historical and contemporary.
 Religious practices evolve over time, but Native Americans have had to struggle to maintain their spiritual traditions since early contact.
 Yet today the vision quest, pipe ceremony, sweat lodge, and peyotism continue to be practiced by Plains Indians.
 The conference seeks to explore ways in which religious practice among Plains Indians has persisted and changed.

-- The conference schedule will be available in March.
+- The conference schedule is now available online.

 - Register today.